HackYourFuture/post-grad-ed/Week3/README.md

 Are you able to understand them better now?
 If asked, would you be able to explain each concept and also how it applies to your project?

-Like previous weeks, make a video explaining one concept you've learned most about during the development of this project.
-Post the video in the Slack channel!

 ### 4. Technical Assignment II

 It's time for another technical assignment!
 If you've been doing the other one, you might've noticed how similar it is to the homeworks you've been doing within the HackYourFuture program.
 It's only bigger than you're used to.